ArcticLatent/linux-comfy-installer/README.md

 ### Precompiled wheel installer

-Run the script again and pick option **2) Install precompiled wheels** to add extra packages to an existing ComfyUI setup.
+Run the script again and pick option **3) Install precompiled wheels** to add extra packages to an existing ComfyUI setup.
 The installer will:

 - Validate the ComfyUI directory and virtual environment you point it to.
 - Offer the current catalog of Linux wheels:
-  - SageAttention 2.2.0 (adds `--use-sage-attention` to your aliases automatically)
   - InsightFace 0.7.3

 More wheels can be added later — rerun the installer whenever you need to update or install additional ones.